vijaygill/wg-ui-plus/README.md

    * Open the edit page for any peer and leave it open to scan QR code in next step
      ![image](https://github.com/vijaygill/wg-ui-plus/assets/8999486/2851ad9b-9bfa-4b61-9aa1-0dfbdaf9d855)

-7. Install WirGuard app on your mobile phone and add tunnel by scannign the QR code.
+7. Install WireGuard app on your mobile phone and add tunnel by scanning the QR code.
 8. You should be able to access internet on your mobile phone via the VPN.

 Now you can start adding more targets and peer-groups and peers to configure the VPN in any way you need.